anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-doubles.md

             oldHead.prev = newNode
         }

-        // Now see if this new node is also the tail (ponder: it what
+        // Now see if this new node is also the tail (ponder: in what
         // situation is this true?)
         if (tail == null) {
             tail = newNode